ieee-p21451-1-5/ieee-p21451-1-5.github.io/interop/2020/index.md

-# IEEE P21451-1-5 Standard's Demonstration System for INTEROP 2020
+# Demonstration System at INTEROP 2020

+> Abstract:
+>
-> Abstract: IEEE P21451-1-5 standard specifies a universal and standardized way of accessing and managing Internet of Things (IoT) based on Simple Network Management Protocol (SNMP).
+> IEEE P21451-1-5 standard specifies a universal and standardized way of accessing and managing Internet of Things (IoT) based on Simple Network Management Protocol (SNMP).
 In this article, we explain the basic concepts in IEEE P1451, provide an overview of IEEE P21451-1-5 standard and introduce the demonstration system to be presented in INTEROP 2020, including its building blocks, over-all structure and the workflow of IEEE P21451-1-5 in this demonstration system.

 ## 1. Introduction